Updated: Jul 15, 2022

-When the Dr’s hand you that slippery little naked human that has been rolling around inside you, your life changes.
-There is no doubt about it, giving birth changes you biologically.
-Besides biology, becoming a mother can sometimes frighten and rewarding, and often a frustrating turn in a Woman’s life.
+When the doctor hands you that slippery little naked human that has been rolling around inside you, your life changes, there is no doubt about it; giving birth changes you biologically.
+But besides biology, becoming a mother can sometimes be frightening and rewarding and often a frustrating turn in a Woman’s life.

-No one knows where you are coming from.
-Your physical body has changed when you have your first child, but not only that, your emotions are everywhere.
+No one knows where you are coming from, not even you.
+Your physical body has changed drastically when you have your first child.
+But not only that, your emotions are everywhere.
 Overwhelming feelings can creep up at a moment’s notice and are brushed aside.
-No one expects you to sit focusing in on getting in-tune with you.
-But what I learned is; To make a real go at being a mother you must know who you are, and what that means against the backdrop of your new role as "Mother."
+No one tells you to sit focusing on getting in tune with yourself.
+But I learned that to make a real go at being a mother, you must know who you are and what that means against the backdrop of your new role as "Mother."

-Poop battles and lonely weeping in the bathrooms, and everyone experiences epic fails in their own way.
+Poop battles and lonely times weeping in bathrooms happen, and everyone experiences epic fails in their way.
 That is the nature of the beast.
-When you are constantly comparing yourself to others and seeking these perfect examples of life and motherhood, you are making your hill so much harder to climb.
-You are putting you and your life at a disadvantage.
-Instead of comparing yourself with others climbing their own “hot mess” of a hill and embracing the ugly and often hard realm of being a Mom.
-Try to reach your own version of success and celebrate your unique wins.
+When you constantly compare yourself to others and seek these perfect examples of life and motherhood, you make your hill so much harder to climb.
+You are putting yourself and your life at a disadvantage.
+Embrace the ugly and often hard realm of being a Mom instead of comparing yourself with others secretly climbing their own “hot mess” hill.
+Try to reach your version of success and celebrate your unique wins.

-Some don’t take part in this major role, some don’t care if they do or don’t, some contribute for another person, not themselves, some never will contribute, despite wanting to.
-To give birth is something you are gifted, and something that you have gifted to others.
-Hold it sacred and you will never squander it as a role you hold.
-If more people appreciated the gravity and awe-inspiring role of becoming a mother, there would be a better understanding of the world, and our role in it.
+Some don’t take part in this significant role, some don’t care if they do or don’t, some contribute for another person, not themselves, and some never will contribute, despite wanting the chance.
+To give birth is something you are gifted and something that you have gifted to others.
+Hold it sacred, and you will never squander it as a role you hold.
+If more people appreciated the pain, gravity, and awe-inspiring part of becoming a mother, there would be a better understanding of the world and its role around us.